 Yet Tolkien never pulls us out of Middle-earth to remind us that he made it up.
 Wart doesn’t turn around and discover that Merlin was his mind’s way of preparing him to be a great leader in The Once and Future King.
 Certainly no one is ever going to create a version of Beowulf where the great hero awakes and finds that he has been dreaming about Grendel the whole time.

 While I understand why no parent is keen on letting their child believe that glitter and happy thoughts will make them fly (there are warnings on Superman costumes for a reason), I don’t understand why there is an insistence across the board that all of these places must be the product of a fever dream.
 Magic is magic.
 You can’t pare it down with clever tricks of the mind and a mild concussion.
 These stories are only as powerful as our belief in them.
 It seems a shame to try and convince your core audience otherwise.

 Then again, kids are going to believe what they want.
 Just because you say that the Tin Man is really Hickory doesn’t mean they buy it.
 In fact, that might be the whole point; maybe those moments where they claim that you were just sleeping the whole time…maybe that’s for all the jaded adults who would never believe it otherwise.

 Guess I better keep believing in Neverland.
 I sure don’t want to end up like that when I’m all grown up.

-Emily Asher-Perrin still gets called out by her friends on assuming “the Peter Pan stance” whenever she’s feeling stubborn.
+Emmet Asher-Perrin still gets called out by her friends on assuming “the Peter Pan stance” whenever she’s feeling stubborn.
 You can bug her on Twitter and read more of her work here and elsewhere.